Glossary of psychiatry: autistic thinking

+autistic thinking is an outdated term for egocentric thought processes that have little or no relation to consensus reality.
+The term does not accurately describe the thinking styles of autistic people.

 autochthonous delusion

 Jaspers defined this as a delusion arising without apparent cause.
 For example, suddenly, without apparent cause, having the delusional belief that one is an alien.

 autokabalesis

 Autokabalesis is a term for committing suicide by jumping from a very high place.

 automatic obedience

 Automatic obedience is an exaggerated co-operation with an examiner's request, as if the individual were an "automaton" robotically obeying a command.
 It is often a sign of catatonia.

 automatism

 Automatisms are sequences of activity that occur without conscious control.
 They may be simple and repetitive (tic-like) or complex, and are usually natural-looking but purposeless.
 Automatic behavior is not usually recalled afterwards.

 autoscopy

 Autoscopy is the reduplicative hallucination of "seeing one's own body from the outside" while still maintaining an egocentric visuo-spatial perspective.
 Autoscopy is sometimes used synonymously with out-of-body experience.

 avolition

 Avolition is an inability to initiate and complete goal-directed behavior.
 It can sometimes be misinterpreted as laziness, but it is actually a negative symptom of schizophrenia.